The Fundamentals of Stock Market- Must Know Terms

 PBT: – Profit before taxes

-Assets: – Asset is an economical value that a company controls with expectation that it will provide future benefit.
+Assets: – Asset is an economic value that a company controls with an expectation that it will provide future benefit.

 Assets = Liabilities + Shareholders equity

 Asset turnover ratio: – It is calculated by dividing revenue to the total assets

 Debt to Equity Ratio: The debt-to-equity ratio measures the relationship between the amount of capital that has been borrowed (i.e. debt) and the amount of capital contributed by shareholders (i.e. equity).
 Generally, as a firm’s debt-to-equity ratio increases, it becomes riskier A lower debt-to-equity number means that a company is using less leverage and has a stronger equity position.

 Debt to Equity Ratio =(Total Liabilities)/(Total Shareholder Equity)